People centred. Innovative. Knowledge driven.

 Poverty, as well as pronounced regional disparities remain a concern.
 Despite rural out-migration, around 60% of the country’s population continues to live in rural areas, characterized by fewer job opportunities, weak physical infrastructure and public services, as well as limited access to markets, business development opportunities and financial services.

-Through its Rural and Regional Development Programme, UNDP contributes to the country’s sustainable and inclusive development, by supporting economic growth through sorely needed reforms.
-The Programme deploys a comprehensive and interdisciplinary approach, which combines system-building efforts with area-based interventions directly supporting sub-national authorities across Bosnia and Herzegovina.
+Through its Good Governance Sector, UNDP contributes to the country’s sustainable and inclusive development, by supporting economic growth through sorely needed reforms.
+The Sector deploys a comprehensive and interdisciplinary approach, which combines system-building efforts with area-based interventions directly supporting sub-national authorities across Bosnia and Herzegovina.
 This includes support to:

 - Economic development and job creation, with focus on strengthening competitiveness of small and medium enterprises, skill development, entrepreneurship and business innovation, as well as promotion of sustainable and inclusive business models; Initiatives aimed at economic empowerment of women with action focused on creating enabling environment, prevent deepening of the economic inequalities for women and feminization of poverty.